 Stoicism is often described as “the endurance of hardships without emotion or complaints.”
 But if you’ve been sheltered and never had to deal with these issues, you’ll be a wreck when something bad happens.

 “It does not matter what you bear, but how you bear it.”

-It’s a lot easier to endure hard times if you’ve done it already.
+It’s a lot easier to endure hard times if you’ve been through it already.

 Practice being uncomfortable or whatever you fear becoming (poor, cold, hungry, tired).
 The more you are in these situations, the more you’ll realize you can survive them.
 Then they’ll lose their power over you.

 This exercise helps to prepare you for any future obstacles or misfortunes.
-So we learn that mistakes and failing is only another part of life.
+So we learn that mistakes and failures are only another part of life.

 When you accept that life doesn’t play by your rules, it’s best to be prepared for when it throws some chaos at you.

-4. You become more mindful of your thoughts
+4. Stoicism makes you more mindful of your thoughts

 “Our life is what our thoughts make it.”

 When you practice Stoicism, you learn the power of your thoughts.
 Your thoughts can take over your behaviors.
 Therefore, you train yourself to be conscious of them so you can guide your actions toward success.